There are two things people seem to want more than anything else: money and power.

 Although it’s possible AOC and other members of Congress would send their children to public school in the DC area, it is rare.
 Those in the top 0.1% of power usually desire and require safety and more privacy for their children.

-Let’s say AOC has two boys and is OK with public grade school up until high school.
-She then decides she wants to send her kids to Supreme Court Justice, Brett Kavanaugh’s high school alma mater, Georgetown Prep.
-Here’s the latest tuition.
+Let's say AOC has two boys and is OK with public grade school up until high school.
+She then decides she wants to send her kids to Supreme Court Justice, Brett Kavanaugh's high school alma mater, Georgetown Prep.
+Here's the various tuition prices when AOC tweeted my chart.
+In 2024, tuition for all these schools is at least 20% higher!

 Georgetown Prep 2020 Tuition